renataberoli/bug_catcher/README.md

 <details>
 <summary>Windows</summary>

-If you are using a virtualenv on Windows, run the fallen command:
+If you are using a virtualenv on Windows, run the following command:

 ```sh
 $ python -m venv myvenv